OctopusDeploy/docs/docs/installation/octopus-server-linux-container/index.md

 ---
-title: Octopus Server Linux Container
+title: Octopus Server in a Container
-description: An Octopus Server instance can be run directly from within a container.
+description: Running the Octopus Server in the official Docker container
-position: 1
+position: 8
+hideInThisSectionHeader: true
 ---

-:::hint
-Octopus Server Linux Containers launched as part of **2020.6**.
-You will need to upgrade to **2020.6** before using the Octopus Linux Container.
+:::warning
+The [Octopus Server Windows Container](/docs/installation/octopus-server-windows-container.md) is deprecated, and no longer maintained.
 :::

-This page describes how to run Octopus Deploy within a Linux Container.
+This page describes how to run Octopus Server in a **Linux Container**, introduced in Octopus **2020.6**.

+Running the Octopus Server inside a container provides a simple way to set up an Octopus Deploy instance, and upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.

 **Note:** When using Linux containers on a Windows machine, please ensure you have [switched to Linux Containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

-Running the Octopus Server inside a container provides a simple way to set up an Octopus Deploy instance, and upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.

 Although there are a few different configuration options, the following is a simple example of starting an Octopus Server container: